Factbox: Stock exchanges revise trading rules, circuit breakers as volatility surges

-(Reuters) - As the coronavirus outbreak and global growth worries cause global stock markets to sink, stock exchanges are tweaking trading rules to protect their markets from intense volatility and speculative trading.
+(Reuters) - Global stock exchanges are changing trading rules to protect their markets from intense volatility and speculative trading as the coronavirus pandemic hammers equities and threatens the world economy.

-The Philippine Stock Exchange took a bold step to close its financial markets on March 17 in response to coronavirus, while many others around the world close trading floors or pause trade after big falls.
+There have also been calls to shorten trading hours or for shut downs for a time to help calm stock markets rocked by outbreak.

+The New York Stock Exchange will temporarily close its trading floors and move fully to electronic trading from March 23.

-Here are some of the measures taken by exchanges in Europe and Asia so far:
+Here are some of the measures taken by exchanges across the world so far:

+** The country’s securities regulator banned short-selling on the Athens stock exchange until April 24 to shield the equities market from volatility

 ** France banned short-selling on 92 stocks on March 17

-** The Philippine Stock Exchange said it will resume trading on March 19.

-** Currency and bond trading were also suspended.
-Currency trading allowed to restart as early as March 18
+** The measures will come into effect from March 23 and continue for one month

+** On March 17, the Philippines became the first country to suspend trade only to reopen later that week after the government exempted financial trading platforms from a strict coronavirus quarantine procedures.

-** Revises circuit breaker rules to last until the end of June at the latest
+** The country revised its circuit breaker rules that will last until the end of June

 ** New rules will see a 8% drop trigger a 30-minute halt in trade; a 15% fall to initiate a 30-minute halt, while a 20% plunge will see it halted for an hour